Savour the season with these springtime escapes at Powerscourt Estate

 The performance is always an emotional one.
 It feels like coming home.
 Coming back to my roots, my neighbours, my childhood.

 I am what you could call a lapsed Catholic.
 My relationship with the church became fragile a long time ago and while I believe in something, I can’t unite that belief with religious devotion.
-And so my church time has been reduced to few visits in a year – but there is something different about Christmas Eve mass.
+And so my church time has been reduced to a few visits a year – but there is something different about Christmas Eve mass.

 It’s tradition and comfort tied up in a red festive bow.
 People turn out their best coats while their hair looks better than ever and the make-up is always just right.
 School friends and your old GAA team grow up across the aisle from you.
-People loiter for the chat afterwards, while others dash off to avoid getting cornered by an old teacher… or to ensure they get a good seat in the pub, where everyone will evitably end up, “just for one”.
+People loiter for the chat afterwards, while others dash off to avoid getting cornered by an old teacher… or to ensure they get a good seat in the pub, where everyone will evitably end up, “for just the one”.

 As an adult, it becomes like a childhood reunion.
 Familiar faces that your phone has shown you standing in front of the Sydney Opera House or the Burj Al Arab or clinking cocktails on a Manhattan rooftop now suddenly pepper the crowd, their childish features still evident under beards and make-up.
 As an adult, you become thankful that you’ve all made it that far, watching time pass each year from different church pews, surreptitiously gawking at one another.

 Someone always falls asleep during the sermon.
 Babies bawl and a toddler finds their way to the altar to inspect the crib.
-People who never usually sing perform Silent Night with emotion.
+People who never usually sing, perform Silent Night with emotion.

 I am not a religious person, nor are many others who step in the doors of a church on Christmas night.
 But I do believe in people.
 I believe in the power of community and togetherness, and the joy which radiates from both.
 The simple shake of a hand or a touch on the back takes on more significance on Oíche Nollag.

-The last few festive seasons were strange and new, the family gatherings replaced by something less intimate.
-Less coming home and more staying put.
-While we have grown to accept new realities, I won’t accept the changing of this one Christmas tradition.
-You can tell me that I should go to mass more, or question my affinity for holyness on one night of the year, but have you ever thought about how lovely it is?
+You can tell me that I should go to mass more, or question my affinity for holiness on one night of the year, but have you ever thought about how lovely it is?
 How truly unique it is that people are still willing to come together and herald in the birth of something new?

 Photography by Pablo Clemente on Unsplash.